w3f/polkadot-spec/docs/chap-networking.md

 :::
 ### -sec-num- Warp Sync {#sect-msg-warp-sync}

-The warp sync protocols allows nodes to retrieve blocks from remote peers where authority set changes occurred.
+The warp sync protocols allow nodes to retrieve blocks from remote peers where authority set changes occurred.
 This can be used to speed up synchronization to the latest state.

-See the the synchronization chapter for more information ([Chapter -chap-num-ref-](chap-sync)).
+See the synchronization chapter for more information ([Chapter -chap-num-ref-](chap-sync)).

 ###### Definition -def-num- Warp Sync Proof {#defn-warp-sync-proof}
 :::definition